-With that in mind, Simon Fitton, our transport manager shares our secrets in running a high mileage fleet of 30 tankers cost-effectively.
+With that in mind, Simon Fitton, our transport manager shares our secrets in running a high mileage fleet of 60 fuel tankers cost-effectively.

 He remarked: “Managing a fleet is a complex operation and ensuring it is run in a streamlined and efficient manner is paramount to the job.
 That’s why it’s important that anyone who runs their own cars, vans or trucks learns how to benefit from improving the quality of their fleet and reducing what they spend on fleet-related overheads without compromising the standards to which the job is carried out.”

 Leasing through contract hire is an effective and essential way of financing a fleet that allows you to continuously upgrade and have the newest, cleanest and most fuel-efficient models on the road.

 If your drivers require multiple fuelling stops on a long-distance journey, then fuel cards are a cost-effective way of paying for your fuel at fuel stations as they are cheaper than pump price.